buraksezer/olric/README.md

 * Only in-memory,
 * Uses Redis protocol,
 * Compatible with existing Redis clients,
-* Embeddable but can be used as a language-independent service with olricd,
+* Embeddable but can be used as a language-independent service with olric-server,
 * GC-friendly storage engine,
 * O(1) running time for lookups,
 * Supports atomic operations,